-Affordable Housing Project Associate (Bilingual) – Co-op Improvement Program
+Affordable Housing Co-op Preservation Associate (Bilingual): Co-op Improvement Program

-The Urban Homesteading Assistance Board (UHAB) is seeking a full time Bilingual Spanish-Speaking Project Associate for our Co-op Improvement Program Department.
+The Urban Homesteading Assistance Board (UHAB) seeks a full time bilingual Spanish-speaking Project Associate to work in our Co-op Improvement Program.
 The primary functions of this role are to work with housing cooperatives, prevent foreclosure, develop resident leaders, and preserve affordable housing in New York City.

 UHAB empowers low- to moderate-income residents to take control of their housing and enhance communities by creating strong tenant associations and lasting affordable co-ops.
 Since 1973, UHAB has helped form hundreds of tenant associations and assisted in the transformation of some 1,600 troubled rental buildings into 1,200 affordable co-ops (HDFC co-ops), providing homeownership opportunities for residents of more than 30,000 apartments.
 With democratic community control at the core of our mission, we work to sustain this thriving affordable housing community for this generation and those to come.